thruthesky/easy_design_system_backup_2024_09_24/README.md

-# Social Design System
+# Easy Design System

-The Social design system is an Elegant and easy-to-use UI/UX design library for Flutter, crafted to enhance your app's aesthetics and user experience without learning anything.
+The Easy design system is an Elegant and easy-to-use UI/UX design library for Flutter, crafted to enhance your app's aesthetics and user experience without learning anything.
 This is an open-source project that you can fork and pr.

 >And again, ***there is nothing to learn.*** Just install the package and apply the theme to `MaterialApp`.

 ## Getting started

-To learn more, please visit the [Social Design System document website](https://thruthesky.github.io/easy_design_system/).
+To learn more, please visit the [Easy Design System document website](https://thruthesky.github.io/easy_design_system/).

 ## Entry Screens

-Social Design System provides a starting screen for your app.
+Easy Design System provides a starting screen for your app.

 | BasicCarouselEntry | WaveCarouselEntry | RoundCarouselEntry |
 | :---: | :---: | :---: |